terraform-google-modules/cloud-foundation-training/05-Cloud-Function/README.md

 ## Task 1.
 Create Cloud Function

-Use the Cloud Foundation Toolkit [Event Function](https://github.com/terraform-google-modules/terraform-google-event-function)) module in <walkthrough-editor-open-file filePath="main.tf">
-main.tf</walkthrough-editor-open-file> to create a Cloud Function triggered by GCS file upload event
+Use the Cloud Foundation Toolkit [Event Function](https://github.com/terraform-google-modules/terraform-google-event-function)) module in main.tf to create a Cloud Function triggered by GCS file upload event

 **GCS Buckets**, **Service Account** and **IAM bindings** provided in `iam.tf` and `resources.tf`